Computer Siksha

 Green

 Correct Answer: C — Purple Browsers display unvisited hyperlinks in blue by default.
-However, once a user clicks a link, the browser changes its colour to purple to indicate it has already been visited.
-This visual cue helps users remember which links they have already explored.
-Furthermore, CSS allows developers to change these default colours to match any design.
+However, once a user clicks a link, the browser consequently changes its colour to purple to indicate it has already been visited.
+This visual cue helps users remember which links they have explored.
+Furthermore, CSS allows developers to override these default colours to match any design.
 Therefore, the blue/purple default behaviour comes built into every browser.

 Image Insertion